rakesh4real/learning-challenge-season-2/README.md

 ## Learning Activities
 - Connected the regustration page to database
+- Enhanced registration page to validate duplicate usernames from database while signing up
-- Enhanced registration page to validate duplicate usernames and emails from database while signing up
+- Enhanced registration page to validate duplicate emails from database while signing up
 - Used ```flask-login``` to manage login sessions

 ---